tmbumaths/python-workshop/docs/quickstart-python.md

 #### Computers/Laptops

-Plese install anaconda python 3.x from the bottom of the following page according to your platform.
+In order to install python on computer, we can use **anaconda python 3.x** from the bottom of the following page according to your operating system.

 [Download Anaconda Python](https://www.anaconda.com/products/individual)